Sohamp2809/-School-Performance-Prediction/README.md

 - **`transformed_data.csv`**
   Final file with additional transformations (binary columns, etc.).

 These files are **not** committed to the repo by default.
-If you want them on GitHub, remove them from `.gitignore` or upload manually.
+If you want them on GitHub, remove them from `.gitignore` or upload manually.-

----

 ## Installation